 The Standard Disc Brake Job

 Basically a standard disc brake job will include replacement of the pads and the hardware.
 Depending on the automobile, a replacement hardware kit will include different items.
 With that said, almost every application will include brake pad retention clips and anti-rattle hardware.
-The retention clips are made out of stainless steel and allow the brake pads to slide up and back when drivers apply and release the pedal.
+They make the retention clips out of stainless steel and allow the brake pads to slide up and back when drivers apply and release the pedal.

 The anti-rattle hardware stops the brake pad from vibrating which is the leading cause of brake noise.
 In addition, some brake pad kits will come with brake shims that fit between the pad and the caliper piston.
-These are designed to absorb vibration between the metal surfaces of the inner brake pad and the face of the caliper piston.
+Shims absorb vibration between the metal surfaces of the inner brake pad and the face of the caliper piston.
 The brake shim is an important component used to prevent brake squeal.

 If you purchase a set of brake pads that includes the hardware, it might also include new caliper slides on some models.
 Also on these gold level kits you’ll find a one serving size of caliper lube.
 They designed this specialized product to hold up against extreme heat.
-It’s also waterproof and should last as long as the brake pads.
-It’s applied to the caliper slides to facilitate the up and back movement of the caliper when it applies and releases.
+This lubricant becomes waterproof and should last as long as the brake pads.
+We apply it to the caliper slides to facilitate the up and back movement of the caliper when it applies and releases.
 It’s important for both sides to move freely or a brake pull could result.

 A Standard Brake Job with New Rotors